-Since the start of the delayed meet on July 3 was cut short due to the Covid-19 pandemic, local horsemen are owed nearly $8 million in purse money.
+Since the already-delayed July 3 start of the meet, which was cut short due to COVID-19, local horsemen are owed nearly $8 million in purse money.
 But with delays in test results from Truesdail Laboratories in Irvine, California, only about $3 million has been paid out.

 “Whoever is controlling the Racing Commission, whether it’s through the Attorney General’s Office or otherwise, it’s a joke that they will not come forth with any statement or give any guidance to the poor men and women that are relying on that purse money,” Jockey Club president and COO James Gagliano told the Asbury Press.
 “I can’t think of any other industry where that would be allowed to happen and frankly, I’m ashamed for New Jersey.”